 - 60% of children report that their school attendance is better

-Our Annual Report illustrates the impact that we have in Floyd County.
-Click here to review the 2019 Annual Report.
+Our Annual Reports illustrate the impact that we have in Floyd County.
+Click here to review the Annual Reports.